How do we know that population growth is coming to an end?

 But we know this is not the case: population growth is slowing and will come to an end.
 How do we know?
 The moment in demographic history when the number of children in the world stops increasing is not far away.
 It is the moment that Hans Rosling famously called ‘peak child’ and it is pre-emptive of the moment in history when the population stops increasing.

-Posted updated 2 years ago
+Posted updated 2 months ago

 The world is reaching ‘peak child’